scipy-conference/scipy_proceedings/papers/robert_jackson/robert_jackson.rst

 PyDDA is an open source Python package that implements the weak variational technique for retrieving winds.
-It was originally developed in order to modernize existing codes for the weak variational retrievals such as Multidop and CEDRIC as detailed in the 2019 SciPy Conference proceedings (see :cite:`Jacksonetal2020, robert_jackson-proc-scipy-2019`).
-It provided a much easier to use and more portable interface for wind retrievals than was provided by CEDRIC and Multidop.
+It was originally developed in order to modernize existing codes for the weak variational retrievals such as CEDRIC :cite:`Miller1998` and Multidop :cite:`Lang2017` as detailed in the 2019 SciPy Conference proceedings (see :cite:`Jacksonetal2020, robert_jackson-proc-scipy-2019`).
+It provided a much easier to use and more portable interface for wind retrievals than was provided by these packages.
 In PyDDA versions 0.5 and prior, the implementation of Equation (:ref:`costfunction`) uses NumPy :cite:`harris2020array` to calculate :math:`J` and its gradient.
 In order to find the wind field :math:`\textbf{V}` that minimizes :math:`J`, PyDDA used the limited memory Broyden–Fletcher–Goldfarb–Shanno bounded (L-BFGS-B) from SciPy :cite:`scipy`.
 L-BFGS-B requires gradients of :math:`J` in order to minimize :math:`J`.
-PyDDA versions 0.5 and prior provided handcoded derivatives to SciPy.
-Considering the antiquity of the CEDRIC and Multidop packages, these first steps provided the transition to Python that was needed in order to enchance accessibility of wind retrieval software by the scientific community.
+Considering the antiquity of the CEDRIC and Multidop packages, these first steps provided the transition to Python that was needed in order to enhance accessibility of wind retrieval software by the scientific community.
 For more information about PyDDA versions 0.5 and prior, consult :cite:`robert_jackson-proc-scipy-2019` and :cite:`Jacksonetal2020`.

 However, there are further improvements that still needed to be made in order to optimize both the accuracy and speed of the PyDDA retrievals.
-For example, the cost functions and gradients in PyDDA 0.5 areimplemented in NumPy which does not take advantage of GPU architectures for potential speedups :cite:`harris2020array`.
-In addition, the gradients of the cost function that are required for the weak variational technique are handcoded even though packages such as Jax :cite:`jax2018github` and TensorFlow :cite:`tensorflow2015-whitepaper` can automatically calculate these gradients.
+For example, the cost functions and gradients in PyDDA 0.5 are implemented in NumPy which does not take advantage of GPU architectures for potential speedups :cite:`harris2020array`.
+In addition, the gradients of the cost function that are required for the weak variational technique are hand-coded even though packages such as Jax :cite:`jax2018github` and TensorFlow :cite:`tensorflow2015-whitepaper` can automatically calculate these gradients.
 These needs motivated new features for the release of PyDDA 1.0.
-The weak variational technique requires the calculation of the gradient of :math:`J(\textbf{V})`.
 In PyDDA 1.0, we utilize JAX and TensorFlow's automatic differentiation capabilities for differentiating :math:`J`, making these calculations less prone to human error and more efficient.
 Finally, upgrading PyDDA to use Jax and TensorFlow allows it to take advantage of GPUs, increasing the speed of retrievals.
 This paper shows how Jax and TensorFlow are used to automatically calculate the gradient of :math:`J` and improve the performance of PyDDA's wind retrievals using GPUs.
-This makes it feasible to conduct multi-year and multi-hundred kilometer scale wind retrievals on GPU based systems.

 In addition, a drawback to the weak variational technique is that the technique requires user specified constants :math:`\mu`.
 This therefore creates the possibility that winds retrieved from different datasets may not be physically consistent with each other, affecting reproducibility.
-Therefore, for the PyDDA 1.1 release, this paper also details a new approach that uses Augmented Lagrangian solvers in order to place strong constraints on the wind field such that it follows the mass continuity within a specified tolerance while minimizing the rest of the cost function.
+Therefore, for the PyDDA 1.1 release, this paper also details a new approach that uses Augmented Lagrangian solvers in order to place strong constraints on the wind field such that it satisfies a mass continuity constraint to within a specified tolerance while minimizing the rest of the cost function.
+This new approach also takes advantage of the automatically calculated gradients that are implemented in PyDDA 1.0.
 This paper will show that this new approach eliminates the need for user specified constants, ensuring the reproducibility of the results produced by PyDDA.

 ==========================
 Weak variational technique
 ==========================

-This section summarizes the weak variational technique that was implemented in PyDDA previous to version 1.0 and is the default option for PyDDA 1.1.0.
-PyDDA currently uses the weak variational formulation given by Equation :ref:`costfunction`.
+This section summarizes the weak variational technique that was implemented in PyDDA previous to version 1.0 and is currently the default option for PyDDA 1.1.
+PyDDA currently uses the weak variational formulation given by Equation (:ref:`costfunction`).
 For this proceedings, we will focus our attention on the mass continuity :math:`J_m` and observational cost function :math:`J_{o}`.
 In PyDDA, :math:`J_{m}` is given as the discrete volume integral of the square of the anelastic mass continuity equation